tokio-rs/website/content/tokio/tutorial/shared-state.md

 [basic-rt]: https://docs.rs/tokio/0.2/tokio/runtime/struct.Builder.html#method.basic_scheduler

-If a contention on a synchronous mutex becomes a problem, the best fix is rarely to switch to the Tokio mutex.
+If contention on a synchronous mutex becomes a problem, the best fix is rarely to switch to the Tokio mutex.
 Instead, options to consider are:

 - Switching to a dedicated task to manage state and use message passing.